benjamincrozat/content/posts/best-laravel-pulse-custom-cards.md

 ### pulse-outdated, to keep an eye on outdated Composer dependencies

 [aaronfrancis/pulse-outdated](https://github.com/aaronfrancis/pulse-outdated), made by Aaron D. Francis, is a card that will help you keep an eye on outdated Composer dependencies.
 It's a great way to prevent potential security issues by making sure you're always using the latest versions of your dependencies.

+### vulnerable, to track vulnerable Composer dependencies

+[hungthai1401/vulnerable](https://github.com/hungthai1401/vulnerable), made by Thai Nguyen Hung, is a card that will track vulnerable Composer dependencies and entice you to update them.